 Examples: Ethereum vs Ethereum Classic, Bitcoin vs Bitcoin Cash, Bitcoin Cash vs Bitcoin SV.

 Kraken's policy: We like to avoid taking sides and prefer a wait-and-see approach.
-The funds associated with the cryptocurrency before the fork will continue with the chain that is most dominant (has the most hash power and block confirmations).
+The funds associated with the cryptocurrency before the fork will typically continue with the chain that is most dominant (has the most hash power and block confirmations).
 We cannot guarantee support for the less dominant chain.

 Airdrops are when the founders of a new coin decide to give some of it away to holders of another coin as a form of promotion.

 Kraken's policy: We have no control over which airdrops are sent to our corporate wallets while we hold your funds.
 In order to pass down an airdrop, we would need to support that cryptocurrency on our exchange.
 However, the vast majority of airdropped cryptocurrencies do not meet our listing requirements.
-The only airdrop we have ever supported is Stellar Lumens (XLM), Spark (FLR) and Songbird (SGB) are the airdrops we have supported to date.
-Even if we end up supporting an airdropped cryptocurrency later in the future if it does meet our listing requirements, we are not obligated to credit airdrops that occurred in the past or that will occur in the future.
+Stellar Lumens (XLM), Spark (FLR) and Songbird (SGB) are the airdrops we have supported to date.
+Even if we end up supporting an airdropped cryptocurrency later in the future if it does meet our listing requirements, we are not obligated to credit airdrops that occurred in the past or which will occur in the future.